pmem/pmemkv/doc/libpmemkv.7.md

 | **1** | set | 0 | - | - |
 | **2** | set | 1 | set | - |
 | **3** | - | - | - | set |

+A database file or a poolset file can also be created using `pmempool` utility (see **pmempool-create**(1)).
+When using `pmempool create`, "pmemkv" should be passed as layout.
+Only PMEMOBJ pools are supported.

 ## vcmap